-Greek chickpea salad combines juicy tomatoes, crisp cucumber, tender chickpeas, savory olives, and rich feta cheese with creamy and tangy mustard, olive oil, vinegar, and oregano dressing.
+Greek chickpea salad combines tomatoes, crisp cucumber, chickpeas, olives, and rich feta with a tangy dressing.

-Greek chickpea salad is a Mediterranean-inspired recipe we adapted from Horiatiki (authentic Greek salad), chickpea salad, and Greek cucumber salad with mustard-oregano dressing.
+Greek chickpea salad is a Mediterranean-inspired recipe we adapted from Horiatiki, chickpea salad, and Greek cucumber salad.

-You’ll love how the creamy dressing with olive oil, red wine vinegar, mustard, maple syrup, and oregano hugs the vegetables and the chickpeas beautifully, imparting them with flavor.
+Louise and I love how the creamy dressing hugs the vegetables and the chickpeas, imparting them with flavor.

-You can expect a recipe that is easy to make, satisfying, and, despite its simplicity, bursting with flavor.
+You can expect a recipe that is easy to make, satisfying, and, despite its simplicity it’s packed with flavor.

 Greek chickpea salad ingredients